 What makes the .223 potentially deadlier than the .22 is its velocity.
 When the .223 exits the barrel of a gun, it flies at more than 3,200 feet per second, and is still going 1,660 feet per second after traveling 500 yards.
 The .22, meanwhile, leaves the muzzle at 2,690 feet per second, and slows to 840 feet per second at 500 yards.
 At that long distance, the .223 will slam into its target with almost twice the speed of the .22.
 The .223 is carrying 335 foot-pounds of force, while the .22 carries 70 foot-pounds.

 Slow-motion videos of ballistics tests clearly illustrate this difference.
 Watch the .22 and the .223 tested on blocks of ballistics gelatin, a material that mimics human tissue.
 The .223 generates a far larger shock wave, and penetrates farther, than the .22.

 Developed in the early 1960s, the .223 round was first used in Vietnam.
 The U.S. military collected reports of its effects on the first Viet Cong combatants to be shot with the bullet.
-Here’s what they found it did to those enemies’ bodies, as republished in the New York Times reporter C.J.
-Chivers’ history of the assault rifle, The Gun:
+Here’s what they found it did to those enemies’ bodies, as republished in New York Times reporter C.J.
+Chivers’s history of the assault rifle, The Gun: